-- 1. This function is closely based on the GCONV2H subroutine by Toshio Fukushima (see reference). - 2.
-The equatorial radius, a, can be in any units, but meters is the conventional choice. - 3.
-The flattening, f, is (for the Earth) a value around 0.00335, i.e. around 1/298. - 4.
-The equatorial radius, a, and the geocentric vector, xyz, must be given in the same units, and determine the units of the returned height, height. - 5.
-If an error occurs (status < 0), elong, phi and height are unchanged. - 6.
-The inverse transformation is performed in the function iauGd2gce. - 7.
-The transformation for a standard ellipsoid (such as WGS84) can more conveniently be performed by calling iauGc2gd, which uses a numerical code (1 for WGS84) to identify the required a and f values.
+- 1. This routine is closely based on the GCONV2H subroutine by Toshio Fukushima (see reference). - 2.
+The equatorial radius, A, can be in any units, but meters is the conventional choice. - 3.
+The flattening, F, is (for the Earth) a value around 0.00335, i.e. around 1/298. - 4.
+The equatorial radius, A, and the geocentric vector, XYZ, must be given in the same units, and determine the units of the returned height, HEIGHT. - 5.
+If an error occurs (J<0), ELONG, PHI and HEIGHT are unchanged. - 6.
+The inverse transformation is performed in the routine iau_GD2GCE. - 7.
+The transformation for a standard ellipsoid (such as WGS84) can more conveniently be performed by calling iau_GC2GD, which uses a numerical code (1 for WGS84) to identify the required A and F values.